-We are delighted to announce the top three stories from February’s entries are (in alphabetical order):
+We are delighted to announce the top five – yes, five this month! – stories from March’s entries are (in alphabetical order):

-These three top stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2019 BeaconLit literary festival on Saturday 13th July.
-As with most months, there were more than three stories that could have made the top three but those that did were either closer to the theme or stronger (provoked more of a reaction after reading) so don’t be disheartened if yours hasn’t been mentioned.
+These stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2019 BeaconLit literary festival on Saturday 13th July.
+As with most months, there were more stories that could have made the top selected but those that did were either closer to the theme or stronger (provoked more of a reaction after reading) so don’t be disheartened if yours hasn’t been mentioned.

-If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
+If your story for this month isn’t listed above, you are welcome to do whatever you like with your submission hereon in.
 If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) next July so please do not send it elsewhere until after the literary festival.

 If you have requested, and paid for, critique, this will be with you in the next few days.